-American Psychiatric Association Practice Guideline for the Treatment of Patients With Bipolar Disorder, Second Edition
+The American Psychiatric Association Practice Guideline for the Treatment of Patients with Eating Disorders, Fourth Edition

 The lifetime prevalence of eating disorders in the United States is approximately 0.80% for anorexia nervosa, 0.28% for bulimia nervosa, and 0.85% for binge-eating disorder, although estimates can vary depending on the study location, sample demographic characteristics, case finding, and diagnostic approaches.
 Importantly, the lifetime burdens and psychosocial impairments associated with an eating disorder can be substantial because these illnesses typically have an onset in adolescence or early adulthood and can persist for decades.
 Since publication of the previous practice guideline on eating disorders, there have been many studies on psychotherapies for individuals with these diagnoses as well as some studies on pharmacotherapies.
 However, substantial gaps remain in the availability and use of evidence-based treatments for individuals with an eating disorder.